Awards of the Board Terms of Reference

 (a) general practice supervisors/trainers/mentors as defined in section 5.5.4; or,

 5.6.2 GPs in Training are eligible for nomination for the General Practice GP in Training of the Year Award if they are enrolled in a Recognised Training Program as at the date of the close of the award’s nomination period or if they completed a Recognised Training Program subsequent to the close of the nomination period in the previous year.
 The definition of a Recognised Training Program is provided within the RACGP Constitution.

 5.6.3 Nominations will only be accepted for this award where the relevant general practice that the GP in Training is employed at is a current accredited general practice through an approved Australian accreditation agency and evidence of current accreditation is provided.

 5.6.4 A Nominator cannot nominate more than one nominee in this award category.

 5.6.5 This award will be judged on the following criteria:

-5.6.6 The winner of the General Practice Registrar of the Year Award will receive an educational scholarship valued at $5000 and be profiled in a College publication.
+5.6.6 The winner of the General Practice GP in Training of the Year Award will be profiled in a College publication.

-5.6.7 Nominees for the Award category of “General Practice Registrar of the Year” must be current members of the College and hold current unconditional medical registration with the Australian Health Practitioner Regulation Agency.
+5.6.7 Nominees for the Award category of “General Practice GP in Training of the Year” must be current members of the College and hold current unconditional medical registration with the Australian Health Practitioner Regulation Agency.